 If it's too dry add a little water.

-ravioli.
-Leave a space equivalent to 2 fingers between
+Leave a space equivalent to 2 fingers between each dab

-each dab of fillling.
-Brush beaten egg around the
+of fillling.
+Brush beaten egg around the filling (this will

 Place ravioli on cookie sheets lined with wax paper.